-Our Public Health (School) Nurse, Rhona Makepiece can support you with any health needs.
-You can contact her on 01530 468570.
+Our Public Health (School) Nurse team can support you with any health needs.
+You can contact them on 01530 468570.

 Our Educational Welfare Officer (EWO) will support you with your child's school attendance if required.
 Paula Rene can be contacted via the school office.